Think of tagged prequal links like color-coding your marketing efforts – it allows you to see which tactics work best.

 Your final link might look like this:

-*Note that these parameters (Source, Content) are just guides.
-You are free to use whatever terminology makes sense for your business, and you can use as many parameters as you’d like.
-Just make sure to put an ampersand (&) in between each parameter.
+*Note that these parameters (Source, Content) are just suggestions!
+Use terms that work best for your businesses.
+You can also add multiple parameters, just make sure to put an ampersand (&) in between each one.
 An example of a completely custom URL could look something like this:

 Should you have any questions, please don’t hesitate to reach out!